axodotdev/oranda/docs/src/quickstart.md

 oranda has picked up on our readme file and converted it into a static page!
 How nice!

-`minimal-axolotlsay` also has integration with [cargo-dist] already set up - a powerful way to streamling cross-platform releases of applications.
+`minimal-axolotlsay` also has integration with [cargo-dist] already set up - a powerful way to streamline cross-platform releases of applications.
 Since oranda and cargo-dist integrate, oranda already knows about our cargo-dist releases, and automatically shows a widget and page to download the latest binaries.